BLCM/bl3mods/Aaron0000/Balands/README.md

 Fixed Guns, Love, and Tentacles/Fantastic Fustercluck enemies not dropping shields.

 Fixed Siren COMs sometimes spawning with a blank part.

+Made regular Jakobs shotguns more likely to spawn with higher projectile count.

+Made purple grenades always spawn with three parts instead of sometimes spawning with two.

 GEAR CHANGES